ketchuphq/ketchup/README.md

 If you want to download the latest release, visit the [Releases page](https://github.com/ketchuphq/ketchup/releases).

+If you'd like to see some screenshots, see [here](https://ketchuphq.com/docs/screenshots).

 This readme will focus on how to build and develop Ketchup.

 ## Development